DaylinMorgan/dotfiles/README.rst

 TODO
 ----
+- switch makefile to a simple bash script to avoid weird GNU Make behavior...

 - add conda install instructions (fetch from curl?)

-  - include default packages with system level benefits
+  - include default packages with system level benefits through a .condarc -> symlink it

     - pip
     - byplot
     - not sure what else...